 The song peaked at No. 18 on the Oricon charts and ended up as the 68th-ranked song of 1974, but it had a good long run throughout that time.

 Since its release, in fact, the song has become a kayo kyoku standard, covered by everyone from chanteuse Hiromi Iwasaki (岩崎宏美）to the 90s girl group SPEED.
-The video is a cover version by another couple of singers with resonant voices, Mina Aoe（青江三奈）and Naomi Chiaki (ちあきなおみ） who had a huge hit with "Kassai"（喝采）in 1972.
+The video is a cover version by another singer with a resonant voice, Naomi Chiaki (ちあきなおみ）who had a huge hit with "Kassai"（喝采）in 1972.